aleacevedo/crypto-with-friends/README.md

 ### Deposit

-Every friend can deposit every amount of token at any moment and that will be recorded for later use partition.
+Every friend can deposit any amount of token at any moment and that will be recorded for later partition.

 ### Invest